How to Apply

 International Medical Graduates (IMGs)

-- Authorization to work in the United States: Applicants must have appropriate work authorization at the time of application and for the duration of training.
+- Authorization to Work in the United States Applicants must have appropriate work authorization at the time of application and for the duration of training.

-- A U.S. or Canadian medical school accredited by the Liason Committee on Medical Education (LCME), the Committee on Accreditation (COCA); or
+Applicants must have received all medical education from, and graduated from:- A U.S. or Canadian medical school accredited by the Liaison Committee on Medical Education (LCME), the Committee on Accreditation of Canadian Medical Schools, or the Commission on Osteopathic College Accreditation (COCA); or

-- The school must be listed in the World Directory of Medical Schools (maintained by the World Federation for Medical Education [WFME] and the Foundation for Advancement of International Medical Education and Research [FAIMER]), or approved by the Medical Board of California.
+- A foreign medical school evaluated by the Educational Commission for Foreign Medical Graduates (ECFMG) or an ECFMG-authorized foreign medical school accreditation agency, and determined to meet the minimum requirements substantially equivalent to LCME, CACMS, or COCA standards; and- The school must be listed in the World Directory of Medical Schools (maintained by the World Federation for Medical Education [WFME] and the Foundation for Advancement of International Medical Education and Research [FAIMER]), or approved by the Medical Board of California.

-- Post-Graduate Training Authorization Letter (PTAL)
+- Postgraduate Training Authorization Letter (PTAL)

-- As of January 1, 2020, the Medical Board of California no longer issues a PTAL to International Medical Graduates.
+As of January 1, 2020, the Medical Board of California no longer issues a PTAL to International Medical Graduates.
 A PTAL is not required to apply to Sutter Health programs.

 To Apply, Visit ERAS for Residency Applications